borkdude/yada-async-test/README.md

 ## What I expect from an async endpoint:

-* Other endpoints keep as responsive no matter how many request to async endpoints are being processed.
+* Other endpoints remain responsive no matter how many request to async endpoints are being processed.

 ## How to reproduce?